udaan-iitt/editions/2023_Spring/resume-article.md

 ### Peer reviews, polish, rinse-repeat

 Writing a resumé is an iterative process.
-Even though your resume is an extremely personalised document, you can make use of the fact that your friends/seniors are/were in the same position you are.
+Even though your resumé is an extremely personalised document, you can make use of the fact that your friends/seniors are/were in the same position you are.
 Evaluate your peers' resumé and get yours evaluated.
 Peer reviewing resumés with seniors and alums can be a helpful way to get feedback and improve your resumé.
 Here are a few tips for making the most of the review process:

 * Clearly communicate your career goals: Before starting the review process, express your career goals and the types of jobs you're interested in.
 This will help them understand your needs and provide more targeted feedback.
 * Be open to feedback: During the review process, be open to feedback and be willing to make changes to your resumé based on the suggestions you receive.
 Remember that they likely have more job market experience and may have valuable insights to share.